medied/StoreCard/README.md

 StoreCard Money2020 iPad Application Demo
 =========
-This is a resource for devlopers and interested payment integrators to see how simple it is to get your iOS POS to integrate with Mercury StoreCard.
+This is a resource for developers and interested payment integrators to see how simple it is to get your iOS POS to integrate with Mercury StoreCard.

 ##Step 1: Build Request with Key Value Pairs